nandisomnath/chrono-zig/README.md

 * Date types are limited to about +/- 262,000 years from the common epoch.
 * Time types are limited to nanosecond accuracy.
 * Leap seconds can be represented, but Chrono does not fully support them.
+* No `deprecated` functions are no longer maintained.

 ## Module features